-Map Algebra is a way to perform spatial analysis by creating expressions in an algebraic language.
-With the Calculator function, you can create and run expressions and incorporate those into function chains.
+Map Algebra is a way to perform spatial analysis by creating expressions using algebraic operators.
+With the Calculator function, you can create and run expressions and incorporate them into function chains.

-The operators available to you are listed in the table below.
+The available operators are listed in the table below.

 Greater than or Equal to

 Not Equal to

 Minimum of two rasters on a per-pixel basis

 Maximum of two rasters on a per-pixel basis